derSuessmann/Electric-Monk-v1.5/README.md

 ```bash
 pip install python-escpos
 ```
+Copy the rule 99-escpos.rules to /etc/udev/rules.d/, modify the file for your printer and Linux variant.

 Rename myconf.example.py to myconf.py and insert your Twitter consumer key, secret, access token and secret.
 Getting the consumer key was a bit hard for me.
 Twitter allows the creation of apps for user account with a registered mobile number and for some reason or another Twitter did not send the verification code for a week.
 Support did not answer, but after one week I retried registering the mobile number again with the same number (Firefox auto-completion) and I could verify my number and create an app on [Twitter Apps](https://apps.twitter.com).